The Difference Between AHA and BHA Exfoliants

 - AHAs are water soluble and are preferred for normal to dry, sun-damaged skin due to their ability to enhance natural moisturizing factors within skin.

-- BHA is oil soluble and preferred for normal to oily, clog-prone and bump-prone skin, and enlarged pores.
+- BHA is oil soluble and preferred for normal to oily, clog-prone and bump-prone skin, and enlarged pores, and can clear pores deeply, even those with hard, tiny, white bumps on the cheeks and face.
+BHA is even suitable for those prone to milia.

 - AHAs and BHA work on skin’s surface; but BHA also works inside the pore lining, where clogs begin.

-- BHA has natural skin-calming properties, which make it preferred for sensitive, redness-prone skin.
+- BHA has natural skin-calming properties, which make it preferred for redness-prone skin.
+It's great for sensitive skin, even for those with rosacea.

 Do You Need Both?